apastor/entropy-triangle-weka-package/_pages/index.md

 * **New evaluation metrics** for the standard output of Weka.
   * Entropy Modulated Accuracy (EMA)

-        The EMA is a pesismistic stimate of the accuracy with the  with the influence of the input distribution factored out.
+        The EMA is a pessimistic estimate of the accuracy with the  with the influence of the input distribution factored out.
 It is defined mathematically as the inverse of the remaining perplexity after the learning process

     $$ EMA = \frac{1}{PP_{X|Y}} = \frac{1}{2^{H_{X|Y}}} $$